 When someone has these persistent and unwanted thoughts, it can impact their life tremendously.
 Proper care and treatment are essential to overcoming these thoughts and living a productive lifestyle.

-Intrusive thoughts often surround situations involving harming oneself or a loved one, and can cause anxious thoughts and feelings for longer periods of time.
+Intrusive thoughts often surround situations involving harming oneself or a loved one and can cause anxious thoughts and feelings for longer periods.
 This, in turn, can lead an individual into a tailspin wondering if they are capable of causing harm to themselves or a loved one.
-An example of an intrusive thought is when someone thinks about stabbing a loved one, but does not act on it.
+An example of an intrusive thought is when someone thinks about stabbing a loved one but does not act on it.

-Additionally, they then can become obsessed with this thought, wondering where it came from and if they are truly capable of such a thing.
+Additionally, they then become obsessed with this thought, wondering where it came from and if they are truly capable of such a thing.
 The thoughts and feelings surrounding the original intrusive thought can be persistent and lead a person to continually foster the thought and the emotions that came with it.
-The differences between impulsive versus intrusive thoughts lies here.
-The persistence of the thought and the feelings surrounding it.
+The differences between impulsive versus intrusive thoughts lie here: the persistence of the thought and the feelings surrounding it.

 Both types of thoughts occur unexpectedly and can lead to disruption in mental equilibrium.
 The disruption to a person’s mental health can lead to feelings of anxiety in both types of thoughts.

-Even though an individual has confirmed the door is locked, they continue to check the door in order to appease the thoughts that are causing distress surrounding the potential of the door being unlocked.
-It can also include symmetry, sexual activity and sexual violence, morality, and sexual orientation or gender identity.
-The intrusive versus impulsive thoughts that can occur in someone struggling with OCD can lead to severe impacts to a person’s daily life.
+Even though an individual has confirmed the door is locked, they continue to check the door in to appease the thoughts that are causing distress surrounding the potential of the door being unlocked.
+It also includes symmetry, sexual activity and sexual violence, morality, and sexual orientation or gender identity.
+The intrusive versus impulsive thoughts that occur in someone struggling with OCD can severely impact a person’s daily life.

-Therapy is a viable and beneficial option for those who are struggling with intrusive or impulsive thoughts.
-Undergoing cognitive behavioral therapy, or CBT, can help those struggling with these thoughts to identify how the thoughts that are occurring can impact the person’s behaviors negatively.
+Therapy is a viable and beneficial option for those struggling with intrusive or impulsive thoughts.
+Undergoing cognitive-behavioral therapy (CBT) helps those struggling with these thoughts to identify how the thoughts that are occurring impact the person’s behaviors negatively.
 It also helps them to implement positive and helpful skills that can begin to change the way these thoughts impact their life.

-Other therapies that can be beneficial include dialectical behavioral therapy, DBT, which is similar to CBT.
-In contrast to CBT, it focuses on feeling the feelings and getting through them without negative impacts.
-Holistic therapy can help implement some positive coping skills.
-These skills can help combat the negative thoughts or behaviors that can occur.
+Other beneficial therapies include dialectical behavior therapy (DBT), which is similar to CBT.
+In contrast to CBT, it focuses on experiencing the feelings and getting through them without negative impacts.
+Holistic therapy helps implement some positive coping skills.
+Consequently, these skills help combat the negative thoughts or behaviors that occur.

 Intrusive and impulsive thoughts can wreak havoc on a person’s life.
-They can lead to behaviors that may be drastically different than usual.
-For those who suffer from these kinds of thoughts, there is help.
-If you or a loved one are struggling with impulsive or intrusive thoughts, we can help.
-At Empowered Recovery Center we strive to ensure those under our care are gaining the skills and knowledge they need to overcome these thoughts.
+Often, they lead to behaviors that may be drastically different than usual.
+For those who suffer from these kinds of thoughts alongside addiction, we can help.
+At Empowered Recovery Center in Atlanta, we strive to ensure those under our care are gaining the skills and knowledge they need to overcome these thoughts.

-Reach out and begin a journey to healing.
+Contact us today and begin the journey to healing.

 Empowered Recovery Center